digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 ❗The change that we're proposing or have agreed to implement.

-* Our app gets deployed to:
+* Our app gets deployed to three environments:
     * Staging
     * UAT (user acceptance testing)
     * Production (or "prod" for short)